Camila Gómez: 2016

 She participated in the 2016 FIVB Volleyball World Grand Prix qualifying to the Final Four, but losing the bronze medal match 2-3 to Peru.
 She won the 2016 U22 South American Championship silver medal and Best Libero award.

 Playing with the Miami Dade College volleyball team, she won the Defensive Player of the Week award for the las two weeks of October 2016 in the Florida College System Activities Association (FCSAA).
 Gómez won the FCSAA State Championship and an All-Tournament award winning also the All-Southern Conference First Team acknowledgment.
 She helped Miami Dade Lady Sharks to win the National Junior College Athletic Association (NJCAA) national championship for the first time since 2004.
 She finished the season by having 11 matches with 25 or more digs and finished in fourth place in the NJCAA in digs per set with 6.94.

 2017

 Gómez achieved FCSAA All-Academic and Southern Conference All-Academic Team honors with a 3.44 GPA.
 In August 2017, Gómez won the Best Libero and the silver medal in the 2017 South American Championship.
 She played the 2017 FIVB Volleyball World Grand Prix group 2 and ranked in seventh place and 19th overall.
 She won with Miami Dade the Southern Conference District Championship State Championship and 2017 FCSAA All-Tournament Team inclusion and finally her second consecutive NJCAA national title that they won with an undefeated season mark of 34-0 and she won an All-Tournament team accolade.

+2024

+Gómez played for the Grand Rapids Rise of Pro Volleyball Federation in the team and league's inaugural 2024 season.

+2025

+Gómez signed with the Omaha Supernovas as a free agent for the 2025 season of the Pro Volleyball Federation.